-At the National Museum of Bermuda, head to the first floor of the Commissioner’s House and explore an exhibit devoted to 200 years of slavery in Bermuda, from the early years of settlement after 1612, through Emancipation in 1834.
-Showcasing the artisan and maritime occupations of Bermudian slaves and free men, you’ll find first-person narratives, images, objects and shipwreck artifacts, all detailing the evolution of trans-Atlantic slavery and its links to Bermuda.
+At the National Museum of Bermuda, head to the first floor of the Commissioner’s House and explore an exhibit devoted to 200 years of enslavement in Bermuda, from the early years of settlement after 1612, through Emancipation in 1834.
+Showcasing the artisan and maritime occupations of Bermudian enslaved and free men, you’ll find first-person narratives, images, objects and shipwreck artifacts, all detailing the evolution of trans-Atlantic enslavement and its links to Bermuda.

 The Sally Bassett Statue

-A powerful reminder of the hardships that Bermuda’s slaves faced, this sculpture by local artist Carlos Dowling depicts a slave ready to be burned at the stake.
-Her name was Sally Bassett, and in 1730, she was executed for allegedly encouraging other slaves to use poisons to harm their masters.
+A powerful reminder of the hardships that Bermuda’s enslaved faced, this sculpture by local artist Carlos Dowling depicts an enslaved female ready to be burned at the stake.
+Her name was Sally Bassett, and in 1730, she was executed for allegedly encouraging other who were enslaved to use poisons to harm their masters.
 Sally maintained her innocence ‘til the end, and over the centuries she has become a symbol of resilience and defiance in the face of injustice.

 Find it at 105 Front St. in City of Hamilton